 1950s Pendant Lamps

 Materials: Wood (to be determined).
-Copper, pressed crystal glass. some brass parts and brass chain.
+Copper tube.
+Pressed round crystal embossed glass diffusers.
+Curved square brass rods.
+Ornamental brass nuts.
+Some brass parts and brass chain.
 Bakelite sockets.

 Chain length: 37 cm / 14.56”